jogetoss/multi-permission/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+This permission plugin allows users to configure multiple permission plugins to be applied to an element.

 # Getting Help